 The solution lies in wealth management technology that serve both clients and providers efficiently.
-While there are plenty of funky app designs in this space, they aren’t all connected to transaction functionality.
+While there are plenty of funky app designs in this space, they're not all connected to transaction functionality.
 The optimal experience is surely connected and in real-time: customers need to be able to see everything easily, as do the bots, financial advisers and call centre staff serving them.

-Regulatory concerns are also present in Asia, as in anywhere else.
+Regulatory concerns are also present in Asia, as anywhere.
 Governance, tracking and recording are critical, as is building-in the agility to adapt to regulatory change.
-Heritage banks are notorious for having a patchwork of financial technology serving their back office, often running on overnight batch jobs (not real-time) and managing vast inter-system reconciliations.
+Banks are notorious for having a patchwork of financial technology serving their back office, often running on overnight batch jobs (not real-time) and managing vast inter-system reconciliations.
 They are clunky, costly to run and difficult to scale-up to tap into underserved segments.
 Plus many wealth managers and insurers depend on these legacy systems, which hampers their ability to meet client expectations.

 So how can fintech help institutions service the untapped Asian market?

 - Focus on an end-client designed experience to engage, deepen relationships and differentiate propositions to investors and intermediary clients through digital services and tools.